Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

 <img width="822" height="481" alt="image" src="https://github.com/user-attachments/assets/6443e129-644a-4d0d-a4c4-0439ba4165de" />

 ### L4 Noise margin variation with respect to PMOS width
-We will evaluate the noise margin depending upon the PMOS width and ultimately prove that how CMOS inverter is robust to the noise margins.</br>
+Evaluate the noise margin depending upon the PMOS width and ultimately prove that how CMOS inverter is robust to the noise margins.</br>
-First, we will find the points where the slope = -1 and extend the lines towards x-y axis.</br>
+Find the points where the slope = -1 and extend the lines towards x-y axis.</br>

 <img width="1207" height="542" alt="image" src="https://github.com/user-attachments/assets/5ab8cb26-4ab7-4e77-9a04-be82cfcdac12" />
 The larger the Noise margin, stronger is CMOS inverter and immune to Noises.</br>